madchops1/Dutchess.ai/README.md

 ## Data Stores

-The Dutchess programs use json file and Google Sheets as their data stores.
+The Dutchess programs use json files stored in `/.tmp` and Google Sheets as their data stores.

 ## CRON